CorentinGS/Kafejo-Bot/README.md

-# Stouuf
+# Kafejo bot
-A simple bot to help us administrate Stouuf Discord server.
+A simple bot to help us administrate our discord server.